Earthship Brighton: History

 The Low Carbon Network, later renamed the Low Carbon Trust, was responsible for the construction of Earthship Brighton.
 Alex Leeor, one of the original co-directors of the Low Carbon Network, played a key role in securing funding for the project and contributing to its initial work.
+The structure had difficulty receiving planning permission, and a condition for its construction was that damp membranes had to be installed.
+The use of tyres packed with earth for its construction was controversial since there were no protocols in place, but these requirements were waved on an experimental basis.

 The Low Carbon Trust crew were trained by Mike Reynolds, who designed the Earthship structure and is the founder of Earthship Biotecture.
 Earthship Brighton is currently one of only two Earthships in the UK and was the first Earthship to be built in England.

 Earthship Brighton is used as a community and environmental education centre, with regular guided tours for the public.
 It is used as a venue for various green building courses, including a three-day course on 'Self-building an Earthship'.

 In 2007, a book was written about the project: Earthships: building a zero carbon future for homes.
 A second edition, Earthships in Europe, was published in 2012, with case studies of earthships in France, Spain, and the UK.
 There is also an in-depth analysis of the thermal performance of the earthship in a temperate climate.